 4. Complete two years of supervised experience in your area of training.

-Florida law requires students seeking licensure in psychology to obtain 4,000 hours of experience prior to licensure, the equivalent of two years of full-time work.
+Florida law requires those seeking licensure in psychology to obtain 4,000 hours of experience prior to licensure, the equivalent of two years of full-time work.
 The Board will accept 2,000 hours for doctorate-level psychology internships, but the remaining 2,000 hours must be postdoctoral supervised practical experience.
 Florida law specifies that the supervised experience must include at least 900 hours of one-on-one work with clients.
 You will need to have two hours of clinical supervision each week, including an hour of individual supervision.
-You will need to continue receiving supervision until you are licensed, even if you have completed the required number of hours.
+Continuous supervision is required until you are licensed, even if you have completed the required number of hours.

 If your supervised experience requirement was not fulfilled at the time you submitted your application, you must submit a Supervising Psychologist Verification form upon completion of your supervision hours.